 – Maintaining proper driving posture

-If you fail, you will be allowed to attempt the driving exam three times within a 90-day period.
+You will be allowed to attempt the driving exam three times within a 90-day period.
 If you fail all three times, you will then be required to redo the application process.